Through-Channel Marketing Automation: Must-Haves

 As you can probably tell from this list of core capabilities, through-channel marketing automation (TCMA) platforms have evolved significantly in the recent years.
 If you considered a TCMA tool a few years ago but didn’t follow through, or even if you procured a TCMA solution at that time, it may make sense to start looking again.
 Take a look at what’s out there, how it can substantially streamline your channel marketing activities and workflow, reduce cost exponentially, increase lead generation and deal registration, and build out the sales pipeline rapidly.

-ZINFI is a leader in TCMA space, and is the only provider that offers a complete end-to-end unified channel management solution comprising partner relationship management (PRM), partner marketing management (PMM) and sales enablement management (SEM).
+ZINFI is a leader in TCMA space, and is the only provider that offers a complete end-to-end unified partner management solution comprising partner relationship management (PRM), partner marketing management (PMM) and sales enablement management (SEM).
 You don’t need to automate everything in a single day.
 However, you should have a multi-quarter ramp and maturity plan before you procure and begin to deploy a state-of-the-art through-channel marketing automation (TCMA) solution like ZINFI’s.
 Therefore, as you enter into this process, make sure your TCMA vendor has a consulting arm that can guide you carefully through best practices, so you can be sure that you learn from the previous deployments of companies similar to yours in size or complexity or specialty.
 When companies deploy in the right way, however, we have repeatedly seen substantial increases in channel marketing ROI, reduced workloads, increased visibility and increased partner engagement and satisfaction.